 The above-mentioned challenges have for a long time hindered the emergence of time series foundation models (TSFMs).
-Only recently, researchers have found ways to utilize the foundation model training approach also for time series data and successfully trained TSFMs~\cite{auertirex, ansari2024chronos, Ekambaram2024Jan, Das2023Oct, TSFM_survey_2024}.
+Only recently, researchers have found ways to utilize the foundation model training approach also for time series data and successfully trained TSFMs~\cite{auertirex, ansari2024chronos, Ekambaram2024Jan, Das2023Oct, wang2025lightgts, TSFM_survey_2024}.
 Still, these approaches are quite limited in their usability.
 For example, a TSFM should be able to process time series data of a particular length---the context---and produce a forecast of a different and potentially varying length---the target.
 However, most TSFMs currently employ a linear decoder of a fixed size, matched to the target, to produce their forecast.
 This results in the models being inherently specialized to a specific target length.
-On top of that, TSFM should generalize well to varying context and target lengths, where current TSFMs often struggle with.
-Finally, current TSFMs don't have a direct way to adjust to the specific characteristics of the time series encountered during evaluation, such as a change in sampling rate.
+On top of that, TSFM should generalize well to varying context and target lengths, where current TSFMs often struggle.
+Finally, current TSFMs don't have a direct way to adjust during evaluation to the specific characteristics of the time series, such as a change in sampling rate.

-In this work, we propose a novel TSFM, called FlowState, that addresses these shortcomings.
+In this work, we propose a novel TSFM, called FlowState\footnote{\url{https://huggingface.co/ibm-research/flowstate}}, that addresses these shortcomings.
 In particular, FlowState is based on an SSM, which naturally allows to process varying context lengths.
 Moreover, we introduce a novel functional basis decoder (FBD) which leverages a set of basis functions to create a continuous forecast.
-The combination of the SSM encoder with the FBD allows to seamlessly adjust FlowState to the specific characteristics of the context time series, most importantly, its specific sampling rate.
-FBD also enables the model to produce varying target lengths, without retraining.
-Finally, we designed a massively parallel training scheme, that concurrently trains the model on a variety of context lengths for superior generalization capabilities.
+Most importantly, FlowState is entirely designed to be sampling-rate equivariant.
+The SSM encoder translates the inputs into sampling-rate invariant hidden states, while the FBD interprets them as coefficients of a functional basis, producing a continuous forecast, sampleable at any rate.
+FBD also enables the model to produce varying target lengths, depending on the time-scale of the data.
+Finally, we designed a massively parallel training scheme, that concurrently trains the model on a variety of context lengths for superior generalization.